 - Salted Caramel: Lightly sprinkle some coarse salt right after the cookies come out of the oven.

 - Add these cookies to a cookie tray or platter for parties along with salted caramel chocolate chip cookies and Butterfinger brown butter cookies.

 - Enjoy them with a cup of hot chocolate.

 - Top off a bowl of ice cream with a turtle cookie!
 Try it with cookie butter ice cream or mocha fudge swirl ice cream.

 - Use a handful of turtle cookies to decorate this animal cookie ice cream cake.

 How to Store This Turtle Cookie Recipe

-After they’re completely cooled, store in an airtight container at room temperature.
+After they’re cooled down all the way, store in an airtight container at room temperature.
 Place the container somewhere where it is cool and dry such as a cabinet or pantry.
 If you leave them out on the counter just make sure they aren’t near the sun.

 How long will turtle cookies last?

 When properly stored, these cookies will last up to five days.